darklang/docs/docs/contributing/fsharp-for-dark-developers.md

 ### Lambdas

-ReScript and F# support lambdas and we use them frequently.
+F# supports lambdas and we use them frequently.
 They have a different syntax to Dark, F# uses:

 ```fsharp